RoyalIcing/RoyalIcing/2023/introducing-collected-press.md

 };
 ```

 I’m not sure whether to add this as part of the Collected Press package itself, as I want to keep that pretty focused.
-The cool thing about the library effectively just being a function that maps a `Request` into `Response` is that you can compose these functions.
+The cool thing about the library effectively just being a function that maps a `Request` into `Response` is that you can compose multiple of these functions together.

 ## Dynamic footer